GokaGokai/koe/README.md

 <br>

 Koe is an easy and convenient text-to-speech application that listens and reads your clipboard in the background.

 Currently supports English, French, and Japanese.

 ##### Features:
-- Listens and reads directly when pressing *ctrl+c*.
+- Speech highlighted texts when pressing *ctrl+c*.
-- Interrupt with *ctrl+alt*
+- Interrupt text-to-speech with *ctrl+alt*
 - Toggle between listening and ignoring with *ctrl+shift+x*.
+- Can force the text-to-speech to always use a specific language.
-- Automatically detects the language of the copied text.
+(Automatically detects the language of the copied text by default.)
 - Can change the voices and speed rates for each language.
-- Can force the text-to-speech to always use a specific language.

 ##### Keyboard Shortcuts

 - Speak: `ctrl+c`
+- Interrupt: `ctrl+alt`
+- ToggleListen: `ctrl+shift+x`
 - SelectForceLang: `ctrl+shift+alt+x`
-- ToggleListen: `ctrl+shift+x`
-- TogglePause: `ctrl+alt`
-- ChangeVoicesSpeeds: `ctrl+alt+p`
+- SelectVoicesSpeeds: `ctrl+alt+p`

 <br>